CodeBlueDev/CodeBlueDev.PluralSight.Core.Models/README.md

 A .NET library containing PluralSight domain models that can be utilized by other .NET projects.

 ## TODO
-While the library aims to be as complete as possible, there are models missing that are planned for a future release.
+While the library aims to be as complete as possible, there may be models missing that are planned for a future release.

-- [ ] Transcripts (Not returned in current JSON).
+- [x] Transcripts (Not returned in current JSON).
 - [ ] Notes (Appears when watching a video clip).

-## Getting Started
-Check out the [documentation](https://github.com/CodeBlueDev/wiki/Documentation) or the Unit Tests included in the CodeBlueDev.PluralSight.Core.Models.Test.csproj.

 ## Where to Download
 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 Then, install [CodeBlueDev.PluralSight.Core.Models](https://www.nuget.org/packages/CodeBlueDev.PluralSight.Core.Models/) from the package manager console:

     PM> Install-Package CodeBlueDev.PluralSight.Core.Models

+## Documentation

+If you want to read about using this project or developing libraries that use this project for the latest version, check out the [Wiki](https://github.com/CodeBlueDev/CodeBlueDev.PluralSight.Core.Models/wiki).
+If you are interested in the evolution of the project from previous versions, check out the [Documentation files](https://github.com/CodeBlueDev/CodeBlueDev.PluralSight.Core.Models/tree/master/Documentation).

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, getting started, and the processes for submitting security issues, bugs, enhancement requests, and/or pull requests to us.

-## Having Issues?
+## Versioning

-Submit an issue providing detailed information about the issue [here](https://github.com/CodeBlueDev/CodeBlueDev.PluralSight.Core.Models/issues/new).
-Providing detailed information and attachments about the issue will help resolve the issue faster.
+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Copyright
+## License

 CodeBlueDev.PluralSight.Core.Models is Copyright &copy; 2016-2017 [CodeBlueDev](https://www.codebluedev.wordpress.com) and other contributors under the [MIT license](LICENSE).